papinet/papiNet-API/2.0.0/papiNet-JSON-Style-Guide.md

 When papiNet defines a property of type `array`, papiNet ALWAYS means that this array MUST have at least one element; therefore the constraint `minItems: 1` will always be added.

-### Rule 8 - Response paylod size SHOUD always be minimized
+### Rule 8 - Response payload size SHOULD always be minimized

 ... (with the execption of the `id`)

+### Rule 9 - UUID (only) as resource IDs

+We MUST use UUID (only) for resource ID defined by the `id` property of every resource/entity/object.

+When referring to another resource/entity/object we MUST also use this UUID only, therefore, to be able to know which type of resource/entity/object this UUID refers to, we MUST name of property or one of its ancestors including the type of resource/entity/object.